autismspectrumconditions

 -

 A very interesting webinar to watch from Thomas E. Brown, Ph.D.
 It is about individuals with autism spectrum disorder (ASD) also having ADHD.
-Read more
+Video by Help for ADHD (embedded from YouTube) Read more